 At the same time, research from Rand Corporation published in August 2024 found that roughly 80% of AI projects fail to deliver meaningful ROI.
 The most common reason is not bad technology.
 It is bad strategy: organizations that jump to tool selection before clarifying what problems they are actually solving and who needs to change their behavior to make it work.

 Here is the thing: your competitors are not waiting.
 According to McKinsey's May 2025 Global AI Survey, 78% of organizations reported using AI in at least one business function, up from 55% in early 2023.
-The window to lead, rather than follow, is closing.
+If you're a leader right now and you're not using AI well, you're competing against and hiring against leaders who are, and that gap compounds every month you wait.

 What a Typical AI Coaching Engagement Looks Like

 I want to make this concrete because "coaching" can feel vague.
+A coaching engagement is hands-on and built around your actual work, not a curriculum I hand everyone.
 Here is how I work with executives, broken into phases.

 Phase 1: Assessment (Week 1-2).
 We start by mapping your current state.
 What tools is your team already using?
 Where are the biggest bottlenecks?
 What decisions about AI have been sitting on your desk for weeks?
 I also want to understand your leadership context: your board's expectations, your team's readiness, and your own comfort level with AI.
 This is not a survey.
 It is a series of focused conversations.